 Not all Russians welcome war

+The 60-year-old lawyer was arrested in April for spreading “knowingly false information” about the Russian army during a session of the local assembly in northern Moscow where he is a deputy.
 At the session in question, Gorinov’s queried plans to hold an art competition for children in his local area while “children are dying” in Ukraine.

 Sunlight from the East, natural gas from the West